bracketclub/old.bracket.club/readme.md

   - Progress bar for picks
 - Add modal for first time bracket completion, after add notification in top nav
 - Add some cooler interactions during the bracket (drag ‘n’ drop, keyboard shortcuts, auto scrolling)
-- Make the Postgres DB not break when a row doesn’t exist (sounds easy, so no idea why I couldn’t get it to work)
 - Get Postgres working locally with a default schema and data
-- Make it actually do what was advertised and setup the Twitter Streaming API watcher
 - Get server side scoring done to take a bracket and output the score and to add right/wrong colors to bracket display
 - Add `/results` and `/rules`